 In 2008 I read Robert G Allen’s “Multiple Streams of Income“, and it laid out a pretty descriptive picture of living paycheck to paycheck.
 Are you one of those people?
 Are you struggling just to make the minimum payments on your credit card?
 Are creditors calling you every day?
 Have you looked at creating a passive income stream?

 When my wife and I were first married we were in the exact same downward spiral.
-We had tons of student loans, credit card payments, rent, and other newly wed expenses.
-Our idea of a night out on the town was $4.28 at Wendy’s where we could get two cheeseburger deluxes, and two value fries.
-Along the way there was definite hurdles we had to overcome to get out of debt.
+We had tons of student loans, credit card payments, rent, and other newlywed expenses.
+Our idea of a night out on the town was $4.28 at Wendy’s where we could get two cheeseburger deluxe, and two value fries.
+Along the way, there were definite hurdles we had to overcome to get out of debt.
 At it’s worst, I was so aggressive in wanting to pay off our credit card debt that we had to deposit all of our loose change just to make rent one month. :) Whoops.
 My budgeting was a little rusty early on in our marriage.

 What are you doing to get out of the paycheck to paycheck cycle?
 What passive income streams have you created in your life?
 I’d love to hear some ideas from our readers!